kmcd/codecast/01_command_line/script.md

   Ubuntu
   5 03/20/2006 6 10/24/2006 7 05/31/2007 8 11/08/2007 9 05/13/2008 10 11/25/2008 10.1 05/11/2006 10.2 12/07/2006 10.3 10/04/2007 11.0 06/19/2008 6.06 06/01/2006 6.10 10/26/2006 7.04 04/19/2007 7.10 10/18/2007 8.04 04/24/2008 8.10 10/30/2008
    240 Chapter 20
   Though we used the long form of the option for clarity, -k 1,1 -k 2n would be exactly equivalent.
 In the first instance of the key option, we spe- cified a range of fields to include in the first key.
-Since we wanted to limit the sort to just the first field, we specified 1,1, which means “start at field 1 and end at field 1.”
+Since we wanted to limit the sort to just the first field, we specified 1,1, which means "start at field 1 and end at field 1."
 In the second instance, we specified 2n, which means that field 2 is the sort key and that the sort should be numeric.
 An option letter may be included at the end of a key specifier to indicate the type of sort to be performed.
 These option letters are the same as the global options for the sort program: b (ignore leading blanks), n (numeric sort), r (reverse sort), and so on.
   The third field in our list contains a date in an inconvenient format for sorting.
 On computers, dates are usually formatted in YYYY-MM-DD order to make chronological sorting easy, but ours are in the American format of MM/DD/YYYY.
 How can we sort this list in chronological order?
   Fortunately, sort provides a way.
 The key option allows specification of offsets within fields, so we can define keys within fields:
   [me@linuxbox ~]$ sort -k 3.7nbr -k 3.1nbr -k 3.4nbr distros.txt